 4. Conditional formatting, as we mentioned before, cannot be applied to other tabs in your sheet directly.
 You have to use the INDIRECT function to reference a different tab within your sheet.

-Google sheets conditional formatting invalid formula
+Google Sheets conditional formatting custom formula is invalid

 How to remove conditional formatting in Google Sheets